zameerhossain/Speech-recognition/README.md

-read the docx file.
+Read the Readme.docx file.
 Thank you.